madcampos/madcampos.github.io/src/content/blog/2023/06/web-components-basics.md

 ---
 title: "Web Components: A (Not So) Gentle Introduction"
-createdAt: "2023-06-26"
+createdAt: 2023-06-26
-updatedAt: "2023-07-20"
+updatedAt: 2023-07-20
-summary: "A brief introduction to web components."
+summary: A brief introduction to web components.
 updates:
   - "2023-07-20 - Added cross-link to tabs post."
 tags:
-  - "web"
+  - web
-  - "web-components"
+  - web-components
-  - "JavaScript"
+  - JavaScript
-  - "html"
+  - html
-  - "CSS"
+  - CSS
-  - "BuildInTheOpen"
+  - BuildInTheOpen
-  - "BuildingInPublic"
+  - BuildingInPublic
-  - "BreakIntoTech"
+  - BreakIntoTech
-  - "LearnToCode"
+  - LearnToCode
-  - "FrontendDevelopment"
+  - FrontendDevelopment
 ---
 **Note**: Please don't take this post seriously, it contains irony.
 If you are _not_ immune to it, go vaccinate yourself and come back later.

 ## What Are Web Components?